vi-technologies/devops-assignment/README.md

   - Monitor the service and handle recovery for different resource
   - Maintain and handle the scaling of the service
   - Maintain and handle the availability of the service according to best practices
+  - Secure the deployments according to best practices (rate limits, relevant security groups, etc)
+  - Consider multi-tenant and multi-environment deployment
+  - Documentation for disaster recovery plan
+  - Any other improvement you think is relevant